Quorthon13/OLED-Sleeper/README.md

 * **Per-Monitor Control:** Choose exactly which monitors to manage.
 * **Adjustable Idle Timer:** Set any idle duration you want.
 * **Two Idle Modes:** Choose between full **blackout** or brightness **dimming** for each monitor.
+* **Automatic Startup:** Configure once and the script will automatically run every time you log in to Windows.
+* **Resilient State Saving:** Remembers which monitors were dimmed or blacked out, even if your PC shuts down unexpectedly.
 * **Instant Wake-Up:** Overlays are removed and brightness is restored the moment activity is detected.
 * **Lightweight:** Uses minimal memory and CPU.
-* **Simple Setup:** A user-friendly wizard walks you through the initial configuration.
+* **Simple Setup:** A command-line wizard guides you through initial setup, re-configuration, and removal.

 ---